-CO₂ removal technologies are essential for the world to reach its climate targets of both 1.5 and well-below two degrees centigrade.
+CO₂ removal technologies are essential for the world to reach its climate targets

 Climeworks and Northern Lights have agreed to explore realisation of a full-chain CO₂ removal project in Norway, including possible use of the Northern Lights facilities as part of new negative emission solutions, addressing the need of companies in non-industrial sectors to become carbon neutral and/or carbon negative.

 Climeworks is a world leading company in the field of direct air capture.
-Its technology runs exclusively on renewable energy and waste heat and the modular collectors can be stacked to machines of almost any size.
+Its technology runs exclusively on renewable energy and waste heat and the modular collectors can be stacked to build machines of almost any size.
 Climeworks’ direct air capture technology can reach a net CO₂ removal efficiency of more than 90%, taking into account full life-cycle emissions.